Jill Messick: Career

 She began her career at the Gersh Agency and later worked as a junior manager at Somers/Teitelbaum/David.
 She was director of development at Woods Entertainment from 1994 to 1996, working on films including Scream (1996) and Teaching Mrs. Tingle (1999), both distributed by Dimension Films, a division of Miramax Films.
 She also helped facilitate Miramax distributing M. Night Shyamalan's Wide Awake (1998).
 Shyamalan later said that "she helped fight for my second film to get made at Miramax.
 Really made me feel I had a big sister protecting me."
-In the late 1990s, she worked as a talent manager at Addis-Wechsler & Associates, where her clients included Chloe Sevigny and John Bloom.
+In the late 1990s, she worked as a talent manager at Addis-Wechsler & Associates, where her clients included Chloë Sevigny and John Bloom.
 In November 1997, she was hired as vice-president of development by Miramax Films and tasked with "scouting writers and directors and bringing in material to the company."
 She reported directly to executive vice-president of production Meryl Poster and was hired by Cathy Konrad, who said that she had "a keen eye for spotting new talent."

 At Miramax Messick helped bring She's All That (1999) to the company within a month of her hiring, It eventually grossed $60 million.
 She worked on such films as Boys and Girls (2000), Frida (2002) and early development of Cinderella Man (2005).
 She also worked directly with Dimension Films and helped make multipicture deals with screenwriters R. Lee Fleming, Jr., Andrew Lowery and Andrew Miller.
 In 2000, she was promoted to senior Vice-President of Production.
 She worked at Miramax until 2003.
 She later worked as an executive producer for Lorne Michaels, Paramount Pictures and The Weinstein Company.
-Her film credits include Get Over It (2001), Mean Girls (2004), Hot Rod (2007), Baby Mama (2008), and Masterminds (2016).
+Her film credits included Get Over It (2001), Mean Girls (2004), Hot Rod (2007), Baby Mama (2008), Masterminds (2016), and A Minecraft Movie (2025), the latter of which was released seven years after her death.

 Messick made a brief foray into television production with the short-lived NBC sitcom Bad Judge (2014–15).
 She was married to producer Kevin Messick, with whom she had two children.
+They separated in 2013 and divorced in 2015.
+After their separation, Messick was in a relationship with author Dan Schuck for five years until her death.